trailofbits/siderophile/README.md

 # Siderophile

-Siderophile finds the "most unsafe" functions in your rust codebase, so you can fuzz them or refactor them out entirely.
-It checks the callgraph of each function in the codebase, checks how many `unsafe` functions are called in an evalutation of that function, then produces a list sorted by these values.
+Siderophile finds the "most unsafe" functions in your Rust codebase, so you can fuzz them or refactor them out entirely.
+It checks the callgraph of each function in the codebase, estimates how many `unsafe` expressions are called in an evalutation of that function, then produces a list sorted by this value.
 Check out some faked example output below:

 ```
 Badness  Function